lc00/wiki-experiment/BDD.md

 * `describe` is for features, `context` is for different setups for that feature (scenarios).
 * Find the entities, then figure out which actions the entities can take.
 Each action needs a feature.
 Display information is a feature too.
 Each feature has a different setup or input data which should result in a different output- these are scenarios, and each needs a separate test.
 * Extract fixture creation to factories
+* Name your test files `role`-`action`-`entity`, eg. "customer-displays-order"
+* Features are present tense, test titles are future tense, eg. "It will show no order items"

 ```js
 describe("A feature", () => {